AaltoSciComp/blog/content/2023/aalto-rse-hiring-process.rst

 This post describes the hiring process of Aalto RSE.
-The goal is to make hiring more equitable by providing the background information so .that everyone can apply successfully.
+The goal is to make hiring more equitable by providing the background information so that everyone can apply successfully.
 For those not applying to us, it might still provide some valuable insight about how to market your skills as a PhD making a sideways career move.
 What's said here may not apply to every organization, but it might give you some things to